 The announcement comes at a time of tension between Costa Rica and Cuba.

-In March 2026, then-President Rodrigo Chaves announced the closure of the Costa Rican embassy in Havana and requested the Cuban regime to withdraw its diplomatic personnel from San José, in protest of the deterioration of human rights on the island.
+In March 2026, then-President Rodrigo Chaves announced the closure of the Costa Rican embassy in Havana and requested the Cuban regime to withdraw its diplomatic personnel from San José, in protest against the deterioration of human rights on the island.

 The president Laura Fernández Delgado, who took office on May 8, 2026, supported the diplomatic break and was emphatic: “Costa Rica will not tolerate violations of human rights.”